stellenberger/CV/README.md

 *Private Piano Teacher*
  - Working as a piano teacher for private students of all ages and experiences - the youngest being 5 years old and oldest 80.
 Organised private concerts and events for students to partake in, as well as creating new, original and engaging resources for students to use.

+#### Further experience

+**Volunteer React Developer at coderoots**
+- Volunteered as a ReactJS Developer, making coderoots tablet and mobile friendly throughout the site (solo), also helping implement new components from Figma designs.

+**Hack for Heros Hackathon**
+- Team of myself and six others secured special mention Second Place after creating a FullStack Volunteer Matching application in less than 48 hours, satisfying a brief submitted by Age UK.

 ## Education